caseyanderson/bukobot/cura_notes.md

 * Do not expect your object to turn out perfectly the first time your print it
 * Do not walk away from the MAKEiT Pro-L while a job is running
-* Keep a close eye on how the material is sitting in the spool It is easy for the material to get tangled, which can cause gaps to appear in your model, which could ruin your object
+* Keep a close eye on how the material is sitting in the spool.
+It is easy for the material to get tangled, which can cause gaps to appear, which will ruin your object